brajeshwar/brajeshwar.github.io/_posts/2006/2006-01-02-actionscript-20-language-reference.md

----
-layout: post
-title: ActionScript 2.0 Language Reference
+# ActionScript 2.0 Language Reference
----

 Macromedia published a downloadable Reference for ActionScript 2.0 Language.
 There is a HTML version, which you can host it yourself and a PDF version that you can print.